 $\sigma \sim HalfNormal(s =10^4)$ error

-Adding labels: As you can see, this model fits three lines with their separate intercepts and slopes.
-In fact, there is a clear grouping of patients: smoking status and body mass index.
+Fitting this yields Figure 2.
+As you can see, this model fits three lines with their separate intercepts and slopes.
+In fact, because we know the underlying data, we have the labels.
+So we can observe in Figure 3 that there is a clear grouping of patients: non-smokers, smokers overweight and smokers non-overweight status.

-For the three lines, there are two distinct slopes: $270 per year of age for non-smokers and $284 per year age for smokers.
-The intercept, which can be interpreted as a fixed set of charges for customer, is about $19k for smokers, but this number is a bit deceptive.
-Looking at the marginal distribution of alpha for smokers (both types: high & low BMI), there are two modes: $10k and $30k.
-This is due to a mixing of these populations by the model.
-One can assume $10 is for the lower BMI group and $30k for the higher group.
-The distribution of the population (eg ) is about 72% non-smokers and an equal 14% of high/low BMI smokers.
+The distributions of the parameters outputted by PyMC3 is presented in Figure 4 (table) and 5 (distribution of slope).
+Looking at the tabular data in Figure 4, the three line slopes ($\beta_1, \beta_2, \beta_3$) there are two distinct slopes: $269 per year of age for non-smokers and $284 per year age for smokers (both overweight and not).
+The intercept, which can be interpreted as baseline customer charges is about $19k for smokers, but this number is a bit deceptive.
+Looking at the marginal distribution of the intercepts (not shown), there are two modes (for both types of non-smokers) around $10k and $30k.
+The distribution of the population (eg $\pi$) is about 72% non-smokers and an equal 14% of high/low BMI smokers.